Last Updated on October 11, 2022

 Today, a large number of employees are going to want to use an Android mobile device as part of their day-to-day work tools.
 This means that the mobile devices of all your employees are going to have to be worked into your MDM strategy.

-You’ll also have to be sure that your employees’ devices are running properly, and that they’re running the right software, and that they’ve got the right permission settings enabled.
-If that sounds overwhelming, there’s good news: Android Enterprise takes care of all of these things in a simple and easy-to-understand way.
+You will also have to be sure that your employees’ devices are running properly, and that they are running the right software, and that they have got the right permission settings enabled.
+If that sounds overwhelming, there is good news: Android Enterprise takes care of all of these things in a simple and easy-to-understand way.

-On top of all of the benefits we’ve already discussed in this article, Android Enterprise comes built-in as part of any device running Android OS 8.0 (Oreo) and above.
+On top of all of the benefits we have already discussed in this article, Android Enterprise comes built-in as part of any device running Android OS 8.0 (Oreo) and above.
 This takes the work out of installing it and helps you start using its helpful features right away.